 Point your phone at the sky, and Google Sky Map tells you which stars you're looking at.
 Tilt your phone, and you can control the game you're playing.
-Take your phone on your daily walk, and a breadcrumb app records your route.
+Take your phone on your daily run, and an app records your route.
 All of these apps are possible because the mobile devices we carry have high-tech sensors for detecting our location, orientation, and acceleration.

-In this chapter, you'll revisit the App Inventor components LocationSensor, OrientationSensor, and AccelerometerSensor.
-Along the way, you'll learn about the global positioning system (GPS); orientation measures like pitch, roll, and yaw; and some math for processing accelerometer readings.
+In this chapter, you'll explore the App Inventor components LocationSensor, OrientationSensor, and AccelerometerSensor.
+Along the way, you'll learn about the global positioning system (GPS); orientation measures such as pitch, roll, and azimuth; and some math for processing accelerometer readings.